Online Consultation

 Why Does PCOS Occur?

 PCOS commonly occurs in women who have a family history of it.
-If your mother, sister, or aunt has experienced it, your chances of developing PCOS increase.
-A poor PCOD diet or sedentary lifestyle can also contribute to the PCOS causes.
+If your mother, sister, or aunt has experienced it, your chances of developing it increase.
+Genetics, insulin resistance, and lifestyle factors are considered important PCOS causes.

 Symptoms of PCOS

-The primary factor contributing to PCOS is frequently associated with insulin resistance.
-Insulin is a hormone in your body, and when you develop resistance to it, your body experiences elevated insulin levels, a condition known as hyperinsulinemia.
-This connection between polycystic ovary syndrome and insulin resistance plays a significant role in the hormonal imbalances that characterize the disorder.
+The primary factor contributing to polycystic ovary PCOS is frequently associated with insulin resistance.
+Insulin is a hormone in your body, and when you develop resistance to it, your body experiences elevated insulin levels (hyperinsulinemia).

 Common Polycystic Ovary Syndrome Symptoms